stanislavkozlovski/python_wow/python_wow_TO_DO_list.md

 - [x] Add Quest item rewards
 - [x] Fix a bug in fetch quests where they don't remove their required items from your inventory
 - [x] Add command to print item information (that is in the vendor dialogue)
+- [x] Add "take all" command when looting creatures to take all the loot at once.

 # Low Priority TODOs
 - Add more content(monster, zone/subzones, npcs, items, vendors, spells and etc)